Analysis | Understanding the criminal allegations the Jan. 6 committee is constructing against Trump

 In other contexts, that defense may be less useful.

 Last month, D.C.
 District Judge Amit Mehta published a remarkable opinion in which he allowed several civil lawsuits against Trump to move forward.
-In it, he noted that there was evidence that Trump had engaged in a civil conspiracy — that is, not necessarily a criminal one — with far-right extremist groups like the Oath Keepers that on Jan.
+In it, he noted that there was evidence that Trump had engaged in a civil conspiracy — that is, not necessarily a criminal one — with far-right extremist groups such as the Oath Keepers that on Jan.
 6 aimed to block the finalization of the election.
 The bar is lower here, with participants in the conspiracy needing only to have “a mutual understanding to try to accomplish a common and unlawful plan” — like blocking the counting of electoral votes — “[the] general scope of which were known to each person who is to be held responsible for its consequences,” though not necessarily the details.

 Again, this is not a determination that such a conspiracy unfolded, just that Mehta can’t dismiss the lawsuits because there’s sufficient evidence to think that it might have.
 The Jan.
 6 committee’s filing points to Mehta’s opinion as “demonstrat[ing] the breadth of conspiratorial conduct and further support[ing] the existence of common law fraud.”